DaveHartburn/bamclone/Bamclone.md

-  errorQuit(msg)          # Quit if we have an error launchNext()            # Launch the next ball and pick the one to come after findNextTile(coord, dir)    # Finds the next tile in a specified direction explodeTest()           # Test explode function, explode all balls, except the one in the top ally
+  errorQuit(msg)          # Quit if we have an error launchNext()            # Launch the next ball and pick the one to come after findNextTile(coord, dir)    # Finds the next tile in a specified direction isEndOpen(tile type)    # True if the end is open, false if not, None if tile doesn't exist explodeTest()           # Test explode function, explode all balls, except the one in the top ally

 To Do